stas-sultanov/azure-monitor-telemetry/src/readme.md

 The library provides several points of potential extensibility.

 ## Adding Tags
-You can populate common context by using `tags` argument of the `TelemetryTracker` constructor which will be automatically attached to each telemetry item sent.
+You can populate common context by using `tags` argument of the `TelemetryClient` constructor which will be automatically attached to each telemetry item sent.
 You can also attach additional property data to each telemetry item sent by using `Telemetry.Tags` property.
 The ```TelemetryClient``` exposes a method Add that adds telemetry information into the processing queue.

 ### TelemetryPublisher
 If needed it is possible to implement own